-Dallas offers an array of museums (some free), parks, historical sites, and amusement parks along with a zoo and an aquarium.
-With a mix of indoor and outdoor activities, Dallas is an easy getaway for families, no matter the season or weather.
-Visitors can focus on arts and culture or animals and science during their visit, a mix of all.
-Here are the 30 Top Things to do in Dallas with Kids.
+Deep in the heart of North Texas, Dallas offers an array of museums (some free).
+Plus, parents will find parks, an amusement park, a zoo and an aquarium.
+Dallas is an easy getaway for families, no matter the season or weather since there’s a mix of indoor and outdoor activities.
+Travelers can focus on animals and science or arts and culture during their visit, a mix of all.
+Here are the top 30 super fun Family Friendly Things to Do in Dallas.

-Top Things to Do in Dallas with Kids
+30 Family Friendly Things to Do in Dallas

 American Airlines CR Smith Museum